chrisjalinsky/ansible-icinga2/README.md

 # or here's an alternative way if not using the dynamic inventory hosts.yaml or ssh keys

 ansible-playbook ./deploy_icinga2.yml -i some_inventory_source -u vagrant -k -b

+-u flag is user
+-k flag is password prompt
+-b flag is become root
 ```

 CLI Steps used to create the Icinga IcingaWeb2 Server